Q. Who owns St Mary’s School?

 Q. What happens to the profits made by the School?

-A. The School does not make a profit as commercial companies do.
-Any excess after bills have been paid is made to work for the benefit of the School and ploughed back into purposes which support our primary charitable purpose, to promote and advance Roman Catholic education and the Roman Catholic religion in particular.
+A. The School does not make a profit in the way that commercial companies do.
+Any surplus after bills have been paid is made to work for the benefit of the School and ploughed back into purposes which support our primary charitable purpose - to promote and advance Roman Catholic education and the Roman Catholic religion in particular.
 The School is committed to supporting pupils who for financial reasons may not have access to independent preparatory school education founded on Christ and the Catholic faith.
 We employ some of our annual surplus in providing bursaries based on financial means testing.
-Further information, including copies of the trustees’ annual report and accounts are available on the Charity Commission’s website www.charity-commission.gov.uk under registered charity number 1006411.
+Further information, including copies of the trustees’ annual report and accounts, are available on the Charity Commission’s website www.charity-commission.gov.uk under registered charity number 1006411.

 Q. How does the Trust set the fees?

 A. The Trust has regard to the level of fees that are appropriate for the education provided and the ability of parents to pay them.
-Fees are set at a level which will generate a fund out of which we can pay for the School’s facilities, resources and staff and also provide bursaries to families who could not otherwise afford to pay the fees and public benefit to members of the wider community in accordance with the objects of the School.
+Fees are set at a level which will generate a fund out of which we can pay for the School’s staff, facilities and resources and also provide bursaries to families who could not otherwise afford to pay the fees and public benefit to members of the wider community, in accordance with the objects of the School.

 Q. How does the Trust ensure that the School recruits and retains high quality staff?

 A. All teachers applying for posts are observed delivering lessons and interacting with the children and staff team.
-They then take part in a full interview with the panel consisting of present staff, governors and the Senior Leadership Team.
+They then take part in a full interview, with a panel consisting of present staff, governors and the Senior Leadership Team.
 Once offered a post at the school, organised induction is delivered over a period of weeks.
 The management structure ensures that there are many opportunities for progression and promotion within the school.
-An improved compensation scheme was introduced in 2012-2013 to assist in the retention and development of excellent teachers and support staff.
+An improved compensation scheme was introduced in 2012-2013 to assist in the retention and development of excellent teachers.
 Staff participate in high quality external professional development courses and in-house training.

 Q. What vision do the governors and trustees have for the future of the School?

-A. The School’s vision is articulated in the Mission Statement.
+A. The School’s vision is set out in our Mission Statement.
 The governors seek to ensure that our aims and values are fulfilled through the strategic plan agreed by the trustees and the head and implemented in the three-year School Development Plan.
-The Plan for 2017-2019 sets out the current needs and priorities for each area of curriculum and management in detail and helps translate long term vision into short term achievable goals.
+The Plan for 2017-2019 identifies the current needs and priorities for each area of curriculum and management in detail and helps translate long term vision into short term achievable goals.